English Ivy is one beautiful plant among the many plants we have in our house. Thus, as per my keenness, I did my study on it.

 Besides being a beneficial plant, English Ivy has a few health considerations that you should consider.

-Taking the plant orally could cause vomiting, diarrhea, or even neurological disorders.
+Taking the plant orally could cause vomiting, diarrhoea, or even neurological disorders.

 Make sure you keep it out of reach from children and pets.
 The pets could also hyper-salivate if they take in the plant.